Attach to Running Processes with the Visual Studio Debugger

 You can be attached to multiple programs when you are debugging, but only one program is active in the debugger at any time.
 You can set the active program in the Debug Location toolbar or the Processes window.
 For more information, see How to: Set the Current Program.

 If you try to attach to a process owned by an untrusted user account, a security warning dialog box confirmation will appear.
 For more information see Security Warning: Attaching to a process owned by an untrusted user can be dangerous.
 If the following information looks suspicious or you are unsure, do not attach to this process.

 In some cases, when you debug in a Remote Desktop (Terminal Services) session, the Available Processes list will not display all available processes.
-On Windows Server 2003 or later versions, if you are running Visual Studio as a user who has a limited user account, the Available Processes list will not show processes that are running in Session 0, which is used for services and other server processes, including w3wp.exe.
+If you are running Visual Studio as a user who has a limited user account, the Available Processes list will not show processes that are running in Session 0, which is used for services and other server processes, including w3wp.exe.
 You can solve the problem by running Visual Studio under an administrator account or by running Visual Studio from the server console instead of a Terminal Services session.
 If neither of those workarounds is possible, a third option is to attach to the process by running vsjitdebugger.exe -p ProcessId from the Windows command line.
 You can determine the process id using tlist.exe.
 To obtain tlist.exe, download and install Debugging Tools for Windows, available at WDK and WinDbg downloads.

 When you use the Attach to Process dialog box, you can select another computer that has been set up for remote debugging.
 For more information, see Set Up the Remote Tools on the Device.
 When you have selected a remote computer, you can view a list of available processes running on that computer and attach to one or more of the processes for debugging.